Unit Testing in Node.js: A Comprehensive Guide for Developers

 Step 2: Initialize a package.json file

-To create a package.json file with default settings in the project directory, you can run the following command:
+In order to generate a project-level package.json file using default settings, you may run the following command:

 npm init -y

-Executing this command will automatically generate a basic package.json file, saving you the effort of manually configuring the settings.
+Implementing this command will create a default package.json file and will save you the hassle of manually configuring the settings.

 Step 3: Install Mocha and Chai